Majority Of Americans Oppose Trump Impeachment, Poll Shows

 While it remains to be seen whether top Democrats will succumb to progressive pressure or not, the majority of American people oppose the impeachment of Donald Trump, according to a new Washington Post–ABC News poll.

 According to the poll, 56 percent of Americans oppose the idea, and 37 percent support it.
 Unsurprisingly, Americans appear to be divided along partisan lines.
-Six in 10 Democrats say they support the House of Representatives initiating impeachment proceedings against Donald Trump, and 53 percent hold that view strongly.
+Six-in-ten Democrats say they support the House of Representatives initiating impeachment proceedings against Donald Trump, and 53 percent hold that view strongly.

-Roughly nine in 10 Republicans oppose impeachment, and 78 percent of them hold that view strongly.
-When it comes to independent voters, six in 10 oppose impeachment.
+Roughly nine-in-ten Republicans oppose impeachment, and 78 percent of them hold that view strongly.
+When it comes to independent voters, six-in-ten oppose impeachment.

 27 senators were in Congress during Clinton's impeachment.
 What would they do about Trump? https://t.co/KuOnpsN3PR pic.twitter.com/BMnlkBZag0